Fukaya A_\infty-structures associated to Lefschetz fibrations. III: Floer cohomology

 where the $K_j$ are proper pseudo-cycles with $\bR$-coefficients.
 For \eqref{eq:k-pseudo-cycle}, one defines $b_K$ by adding up the cocycles \eqref{eq:pss-q} associated to $K_0,K_1,\dots$ with corresponding weights.
 The cohomology class of \eqref{eq:pss-q} is independent of all choices, and represents the image of $[K] \in H^*(E;\bK)$ under the PSS map \cite{piunikhin-salamon-schwarz94}

-In fact, one can use this as the definition of \eqref{eq:pss}, even though that is not necessarily the most convenient or natural approach (using Morse homology instead of pseudo-cycles would have distinct advantages, one of them being that it leads to a map on the chain level).
-However, here we will not actually use the entire map \eqref{eq:pss}, but only specific instances of the classes \eqref{eq:pss-q}, which explains our choice of approach.
+In fact, one can use this as the definition of \eqref{eq:pss}, even though that is not necessarily the most convenient or natural approach (using Morse homology instead of pseudo-cycles would have distinct advantages, one of them being that it leads more easily to a chain level map).
+However, here we will not actually use the entire map \eqref{eq:pss}, but only specific instances of the classes \eqref{eq:pss-q}.

 \begin{remark} While an extensive discussion of pseudo-cycles would be out of place here (see \cite[Section 6.5]{mcduff-salamon}), we do want to briefly explain the notion of properness which appeared above.
 A proper pseudo-cycle in $E$ is a map $\kappa: K \rightarrow E$, where $K$ is an oriented manifold, such that there exists another $\tilde{\kappa}: \tilde{K} \rightarrow E$, with $\mathrm{dim}(\tilde{K}) \leq \mathrm{dim}(K) - 2$, satisfying the following condition.
 If $k_1,k_2,\dots \in K$ is a sequence of points which goes to infinity, and such that $\kappa(k_1), \kappa(k_2),\dots$ converges, then the limit of the latter sequence lies in $\tilde{\kappa}(\tilde{K})$.
 In the special case $\tilde{K} = \emptyset$, this would reduce to saying that the original map $\kappa$ is proper.
 Also, if we have a pseudo-cycle in $F$, then its intersection with $E$ is a proper pseudo-cycle in $E$.
 Any proper pseudo-cycle in $E$ determines a class $[K] \in H^*(E;\bZ)$.